Return to Index

 - Implant rupture is a common concern.
 If your silicone implant ruptures, you may not notice right away.
 A ruptured implant may eventually cause the shape of your breast to change, and you may have some breast pain.
 You will need surgery to remove the implant.
 A replacement implant can be inserted in the same procedure.

-- If you have silicone implants, the FDA recommends that you have an MRI every two years, beginning three years after the implant is initially placed.
-An MRI can help you doctor identify ruptures.
+- If you have silicone implants, the FDA recommends that you have an MRI scan every 2 years, beginning 3 years after the implant is initially placed.
+An MRI scan can help you doctor identify ruptures.

 - Breast implants might interfere with breast cancer screening tests, such as mammograms.
 You might need a different test that gives special views of your breasts, and images might be more difficult for your doctor to interpret.